xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.COPY**?(name\_array, dest\_book, position\_num)

-Name\_array    is the name of a sheet, or an array of names of sheets, that you want to copy in the currently active workbook.
+Name\_array&nbsp;&nbsp;&nbsp;&nbsp;is the name of a sheet, or an array of names of sheets, that you want to copy in the currently active workbook.

-Dest\_book    is the name of the workbook to which you want to copy name\_array.
+Dest\_book&nbsp;&nbsp;&nbsp;&nbsp;is the name of the workbook to which you want to copy name\_array.
 If dest\_book is the current workbook, name\_array is copied within the workbook.
 If dest\_book is omitted, the copy of name\_array becomes a separate workbook.

-Position\_num    is a number that specifies the target position for the sheet within the new workbook.
+Position\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies the target position for the sheet within the new workbook.
 The first position is 1.

   - > If position\_num is specified, Microsoft Excel inserts the copy of
     > the sheet at the specified position in the workbook.